tradingstrategy-ai/tradingview-defi-strategy/README.md

 This is an example Python project how to convert a TradingView based PineScript algorithmic trading strategy to [TradingStrategy.ai](https://tradingstrategy.ai) Python format.

+This example repository was made for [Avalanche Summit II workshop](https://tradingstrategy.ai/blog/avalanche-summit-ii-workshop).

 ## Benefits of DeFi trading

 Running your trading strategy on [decentralised exchanges](https://tradingstrategy.ai/glossary/decentralised-exchange) instead of centralised exchanges have several benefits: